crystal-lang/crystal-website/_posts/2020-08-24-announcing-new-apt-and-rpm-repositories.md

 author: bcardiff
 ---

+**UPDATE:** As of 2021-05-01, the bintray repositories are no longer available.
+The distribution packages are now hosted on the Open Build Service, see recent [blog post](https://crystal-lang.org/2021/04/30/new-apt-and-rpm-repositories.html).

 We've been working on improving the state of the art of the official deb and rpm repositories.

 The main outcome is that we will be able to: